Even in retirement, David Ortiz has keen sense of the moment

 "I think he has a keen awareness that he could potentially keep others from flourishing with the potential thought and the question always being there -- 'Well, he is around.
 Is he ever coming back?'"
 Farrell said.
 "I think it speaks to David's awareness of himself, the situation, how a team functions.
 I wouldn't be surprised if that is at the root of his decision to keep the space that he's done."

 The Red Sox thanked Ortiz for 14 years of excellence Friday night.
-They can thank him later for keeping his distance for the last eight months.
+They can thank him later for keeping his distance for the past eight months.